rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

 binaries.
 This process is covered in the `compilation <https://github.com/rticommunity/rtiperftest/blob/3.0/srcDoc/compilation.rst>`__ section of the **Perftest** documentation, so we will just summarize.

-We want to build **Perftest** for the *Raspberry Pi* target libraries, this architecture is `armv6vfphLinux3.xgcc4.7.2`, so we will need to cross-compile this architecture.
+We want to build **Perftest** for the *Raspberry Pi* target libraries, this architecture is `armv6vfphLinux3.xgcc4.7.2`, even though you should be able to compile everything in a raspberry pi, we are going to cross-compile this architecture.
 This process should be really simple with *Perftest*, since we will just need to have in the `$PATH` environment variable the path to the compiler and linker for the given architecture.

 Therefore the command we will need to execute should look like this: